-If after reviewing all of the information regarding the volunteer program at the Atlanta Humane Society, you still have questions or concerns, please contact the volunteer coordinator at our campuses:
+- If, after reviewing all of the information regarding the volunteer program at the Atlanta Humane Society you still have questions or concerns, please contact the appropriate volunteer services office at the emails listed below: